Find all of our previous articles below, from newest to oldest.

 Albert Goering biography When looking at WWII there are few names shrouded in more infamy than Goering.
 As Reichsmarschall, Hermann Goering was the highest rank

-When it comes to the total number of deaths one person is responsible for Hitler is hard to top (beaten only by Stalin and Mao).
-The number of
+When it comes to the total number of deaths one person is responsible for, Hitler comes third after Stalin and Mao – but just how many

 You’re probably only just realising this… but you’ve (probably) never heard Hitler’s ‘normal’ voice before.
 That is to say, we only now hear his voice through the videos and recording of his rallying speeches.